 Each programme will deliver a Masters-level insight into the different aspects of your chosen specialist area, combining online modules, research methods and related commercial topics.
 By studying one of our LLMs, you will be able to demonstrate your expert specialist knowledge to potential employers through your own dissertation on a specific area of current legal practice.

 If you are a continuing student on this earlier programme, please go to “All LLM students” on ELITE to find the booking form, and contact the i-LLM management team if you have any queries.

-Please note that if you have started our current i-LLM programme, due to differences in credits and the validation of the awards, you will not be able to book any of the modules from the new LLMs.
-However, all of the law subject areas covered by the modules in the new LLMs are also covered on the i-LLM.
+Please note that if you have started this earlier programme, due to differences in credits and the validation of the awards, you will not be able to book any of the modules from the new LLMs.
+However, all of the law subject areas covered by the modules in the new LLMs are also covered on your earlier version of the programme.